Battle Hunter: Combat

 If Defend is chosen, the defender makes no counterattack roll, but the character's defense stat is doubled when considering damage taken.
 In the case of the above example, if Hunter B defended, they would have taken 0 damage.

 If Escape is chosen, the defender makes an escape roll.
 The defender can use any blue movement cards to aid in their chance to escape, and the attacker can use them to aid in their chance of catching the defender.
 Both players roll two diсe, and add their move bonus and the effects of any blue cards used to their totals.
 If the defender rolls a higher total score, they escape.
 If the attacker rolls a higher total score, then they catch the defender, and are allowed to make an attack.
 If this happens, the caught character's defense stat is 0 for the duration of damage calculation.

 If Surrender is chosen, the defender gives up an item and is warped to a random spot on the map, just as if they were killed.
 However, the differences between this and actually dying are that if one surrenders, they get to choose what item they give to their attacker, and do not lose half of their max HP.

-If a hunter loses all HP in a battle, he/she is not killed.
+If a hunter loses all HP in a battle, They are not killed.
 Instead, the hunter is warped to a random location in the dungeon and his/her maximum HP is reduced by 50%.
 The hunter will allow the attacker to choose an item to take from their inventory, if it is another player.
 If GON, the monster that appears when there are no cards left in the deck, defeats the character with the Key Relic, the mission ends and all hunters lose all credits and any relics in their possession.

 Relics

-After completing a dungeon, the player can ask the shop keeper to examine the relics he has found.
+After completing a dungeon, the player can ask the shop keeper to examine the relics they have found.
 Some of them are useless (like the empty bottle), but some others have effects, such as weapons which increase the hunter's Attack, or disks which contain wallpapers for the main menu.
-Some others give a handicap to the hunter who possesses it, such as becoming confused at the end of your turn.
+Some others give a handicap to the hunter who possesses it, such as becoming confused at the end of their turn.
 Those can be used to escape a fight by giving it to the enemy which will be handicapped.
-Only relics which give a malus are effective when not examined, you need to examine the others to profit from their bonuses.
-You can also sell the relics to the shop keeper, whether they are examined or not.
-The Key Relic can not be examined; it is automatically sold.
+Only relics which give a malus are effective when not examined, others need to be examined to profit from their bonuses.
+The relics can also be sold to the shop keeper, whether they are examined or not.
+The Key Relic can not be examined and is automatically sold.

 Leveling up

-To level up, you have to gather enough money (credits) by selling relics or winning dungeons.
-Then, you can go to the clinic to buy your level up.
-When leveling up, your Hit Points automatically increase by 1, and you can add 1 point to the statistic of your choice.
+To level up, the players have to gather enough money (credits) by selling relics or winning dungeons.
+Then, they can go to the clinic to buy level up.
+When leveling up, Hit Points automatically increase by 1, and the players can add 1 point to the statistic of their choice.
 The maximum level is 15.